 The founders are caught off guard by the enormous increase in downloads after the WhatsApp acquisition.
 In night shifts, they answer press inquiries, handle support requests, develop the app, and complete the most important business tasks.

 Establishing a startup was planned for quite some time.
 In spring of 2014, it finally happens: The Threema GmbH is founded in Pfäffikon SZ.
 A team of experienced software developers is continuously working on refining the Threema app.

 Since the company’s establishment, the app downloads have remained steady.
-Several thousand smartphone owners purchase the app each day.
-In 2016, the Threema GmbH hits the mark once again with Threema Work, a chat service specifically tailored to the use in organizations.
+In 2016, Threema hits the mark once again with Threema Work, a chat service specifically tailored to the use in companies and organizations.

 To this day, its comprehensive security and the unparalleled privacy protection set Threema apart from conventional instant messengers.
 Threema is more than just a chat app.
 Threema is a statement.
 A statement for privacy.

 4.4 of 5

 We’re happy to answer press inquiries sent to